Neo-Ciber94/dilib-rs/dilib/README.md

 ## Provide
 > This requires the `unstable_provide` feature.

-### Why "unstable_provide"?
+### Why unstable_provide?
 The feature `unstable_provide` make possible to have dependency injection more similar to other frameworks like C# `EF Core` or Java `Spring`.

-To allow run code before main we use the the [ctor](https://github.com/mmastrac/rust-ctor) crate, which have been tested in several OS, so depending on where you run your application this feature may not be unstable for your use case.
+To allow run code before main we use the the [ctor](https://github.com/mmastrac/rust-ctor) crate, which have been tested in several OS so is stable for most of the use cases.

 ### provide macro
 You can use the `#[provide]` macro over any function or type that implements